KEY POLICY OPPORTUNITIES

 Explore system-wide and time-dependent opportunities to enhance efficiency, leveraging fast-moving combinations of IoT, connectivity, and IT innovations to identify and pursue new levels of energy savings

 Explore opportunities to invest in energy efficiency and demand response as utility system resources, supported by decoupling and shareholder incentives

 Consider options to stimulate behaviors that support greater sector-wide energy-efficiency, such as programs and smart technologies to encourage demand response participation, and by increasing occupancy levels in transportation vehicles

 Where We Go From Here

-It is clear from the 54 indicators described above that energy efficiency has made its mark on the U.S. energy economy.
-It has had transformational impact on society that has been executed over decades in large part due to its pragmatism, cost-effectiveness, bipartisan support, and the ability to leverage small and beneficial advances over an immense scale.
+It is clear from the 59 indicators described above that energy efficiency has made its mark on the U.S. energy economy.
+It has had transformational impact in large part due to its pragmatism, cost-effectiveness, bipartisan support, and the ability to leverage small and beneficial advances over an immense scale.

 However, to move forward as a nation, strong and consistent support for the continued growth of energy efficiency is critical.
 We must raise our ambitions to support energy efficiency – advancing on tried-and-true policies that unlock private capital, drive innovation, and ensure energy efficiency is accessible for all.

 But it also requires that we prepare for energy efficiency’s future.